 • Normy apologizing for America being terrible may be a bit political, now that I think of it.

 • Tordovia is our go-to fake foreign country, home to Frank and Sandra, who appear here.
 That is the extent to which I can adequately explain them and their deal.
 Either you get it or you don't.

 • Willikins was established as gay in The Omce and Future Nick, but it doesn't really matter a whole lot because Nick won't ever actually allow him the comfort of another human being.

 • Frank and Sandra divorced in this sketch.
 I don't expect anyone to remember that.

 • One of the problems we run into building stories from sketches that were originally written and performed by two people is that most of our main characters are played by the same people.
-Which makes scenes like "Nick and Willikins meet Frank and Sandra" a bit tricky, since Matt and I don't exactly have a wide vocal range.
+Which makes scenes like "Nick and Willikins meet Frank and Sandra" a bit tricky, since Maggie and I don't exactly have a wide vocal range.
 This is to say that I would have loved to write an entire episode of this nonsense, but I kept it short and tried not to have any parts where we had to speak as two different characters in direct succession.

 • The Talbot's Todger was named after Talbot Rothwell, who wrote most of the good Carry On films.
 I'm also pretty proud of "Trousersfound-Upon-Floor," if we're being completely honest here.